Chhaava: Casting and filming

 Laxman Utekar discussed his upcoming film with Vicky Kaushal during the shoot of Zara Hatke Zara Bachke (2023).
 In January 2023, Utekar confirmed that Kaushal would portray Sambhaji, marking their second collaboration following Zara Hatke Zara Bachke.
 Kaushal would be reportedly receiving a ₹10 crore remuneration.
 Utekar mentioned that Kaushal would undergo four months of training in sword fighting, horse riding, and that shooting would begin once they were satisfied with his preparation.
 Vaibhav Vishant served as casting director.
 In August 2023, it was reported that Marathi actor Santosh Juvekar would play a pivotal role in the film.
 He was originally cast as Ganoji Shirke, but later, director Laxman Utekar met with him in his office and offered him the role of Rayaji Malge instead.
 During the same month, Juvekar and Kaushal underwent horse riding training in the Mumbai suburbs.
 During trailer launch, Kaushal revealed that he was trained in sword, stick, and spear fighting for 6–7 months.
 He also gained 25 kg weight for the role.
 During shooting in Raigad a set was constructed for the scene depicting Chhatrapati Sambhaji's ascension to the throne, featuring an eight-sided throne.

 By October 2023, it was reported that Kaushal had started his preparations for the film alongside co-star Rashmika Mandanna.
+The film's main shooting will begin in Mumbai in October 2023, with the first round of shooting scheduled for one week.
 Mandanna would be reportedly receiving ₹4 crore remuneration.
 The same month, Ashutosh Rana and Divya Dutta join cast as Hambirrao Mohite and Soyarabai, respectively.
 Rana would be reportedly receiving ₹80 lakh remuneration.
 Dutta later discussed her portrayal in an interview with Mid-Day in December 2024.
+She said that she and Kaushal often communicated in Punjabi on set.
 On 4 December 2023, Pradeep Rawat joined the film's cast.

+According to reports, Kaushal was seriously injured while filming a war scene.
+He was sidelined for nearly 20 days as a result.
 Mandanna wrapped up her portion of filming in January 2024, while Kaushal resumed filming in Wai on 9 March 2024, continuing until 6 April 2024.
 On 23 April 2024, Santosh Juvekar completed his portions.
 Earlier in the production process, the team had approached Anil Kapoor for the role of Aurangzeb, but in October 2023, Akshaye Khanna joined the cast in the role instead.
 He would be reportedly receiving ₹2 crore for his remuneration.
 Diana Penty joined the film in the role of Zinat-un-Nissa Begum.
 Principal photography for the film wrapped in May 2024.
 Initially, Utekar had approached Marathi actor Ashok Shinde for a negative role, but Shinde declined the offer due to a scheduling conflict with his existing contract with Zee, as he revealed in a November 2024 interview with ItsMajja.